How to Build a Powerful Brand for Your Startup

 Branding isn’t just a fun chance to create images and sayings that get to be associated with your company.

-In fact, effective branding is extremely important when building a business, and how well a brand is designed can make or break a company’s success.
+Effective branding is extremely important when you build a powerful brand, and how well a brand is designed can make or break a company’s success.

 The Basics of Branding

-However, perhaps the most important part of a company’s branding is its logo.
+However, the most important part of a company’s branding is its logo.

-Logos should be immediately recognisable and memorable, and they should ultimately serve as a symbol for all of the associations that a consumer has about a business (both positive and negative).
+Logos should be immediately recognisable and memorable and should ultimately serve as a symbol for all consumer associations about a business (both positive and negative).

-Studies by researchers at MIT’s Sloan School of Management revealed that good logos are powerful: they can not only boost the positive connotations of a brand among consumers, but they can also help companies perform better financially.
+Studies by researchers at MIT’s Sloan School of Management revealed that good logos are powerful: they can boost the positive connotations of a brand among consumers and help companies perform better financially.

 So, if you're convinced that brands and logos are powerful and important, you may also be wondering just how to design a brand for a startup that works and sells.

-The following advice about how to design a logo can help ensure that you create a branded image that both effectively represents a new company, and also resonates with the consumers that see it.
+The following advice about how to design a logo can help ensure that you build a powerful brand image that effectively represents a new company and resonates with the consumers who see it.

 Building a Brand and Logo

-If you’re planning to design a logo for a brand new company, there are some simple steps to take that can get you from the brainstorming phase to a beautiful, effective logo that your client loves.
+If you're planning to design a logo for a brand new company, some simple steps can get you from the brainstorming phase to a beautiful, effective logo that your client loves.

 1 – Adopt the Designer Mindset